Academic and legal responses to the Gaza genocide: Genocide studies scholars

 In November 2023, sociologist and genocide expert Martin Shaw said that states avoid the term genocide to avoid their responsibility to end it; moreover, he suggested, Israel avoids the term out of "a misplaced belief that Jews, having been prime historical victims of genocide, cannot also be its perpetrators".

-In January 2024, in response to concerns about partisanship in the field of genocide studies, the Journal of Genocide Research, edited by A. Dirk Moses, launched its new forum "Israel-Palestine: Atrocity Crimes and the Crisis of Holocaust and Genocide Studies".
+In January 2024, in response to the public split in the field of genocide studies, the Journal of Genocide Research, edited by A. Dirk Moses, launched its new forum "Israel-Palestine: Atrocity Crimes and the Crisis of Holocaust and Genocide Studies".
 In his article, Shaw noted that while the application of the framework of genocide to Palestine had, in the words of one commentator, "habitually evoked fanatical pushback", the nature of Israel's assault on Gaza "represented a strategic choice" rather than an inadvertent consequence, and thus calling it genocide was both warranted and inescapable.

 In her contribution to the journal, Zoé Samudzi, a sociologist and Visiting Assistant Professor of Genocide Studies and Genocide Prevention at the Strassler Centre for Holocaust and Genocide Studies at Clark University, said that Israel's actions in Gaza arguably included "nearly every act outlined in Article II" of the Genocide Convention, but that the extent of its actions and its "legal impunity" meant it was better understood through Lemkin's original, more comprehensive definition of genocide.
 Samudzi and another contributor affiliated with the Strassler Center, Elyse Semerdjian, called Israel's attacks on infrastructure, food, and water genocidal.
 In his contribution, the genocide scholar Uğur Ümit Üngör said that Israel's actions were a form of "subaltern genocide", in which violence by a weaker party (Hamas) is met with disproportionate retaliation by the stronger party (Israel), culminating in genocide.

-In February 2024, Abdelwahab El-Affendi said that among the scholars who took part in the Journal of Genocide Research forum, "there was uneven worry about the health of the field", but that there was "near consensus" that Israel's actions on Gaza were "certainly 'genocidal' if not outright genocide".
+In February 2024, Abdelwahab El-Affendi, Professor of Politics at Doha Institute for Graduate Studies, said that among the scholars who took part in the Journal of Genocide Research forum, "there was uneven worry about the health of the field", but that there was "near consensus" that Israel's actions on Gaza were "certainly 'genocidal' if not outright genocide".
 He said, however, that "the increasing polarisation and partisanship in the field", along with the complicity and denial of "major democracies", struck a "very serious blow to the whole endeavour of genocide prevention".